 1. Refer to the visual directly (e.g. This graph shows the population of Canada in from 1867 up to 2007.)
 However, this method is not advisable, since the instructions in the IELTS test will normally give you just this information.
 If you copy directly from the paper you are wasting time, since the examiner cannot assess your English from a copied sentence.

 2. Refer directly to the main message conveyed by the visual (e.g. There was a sharp increase in the population of Canada from 1867 up to 2007.)
-This way is perfectly acceptable, and shows that you are able to recognise the main concept or message that the graph or table shows.
+This way is perfectly acceptable and shows that you are able to recognize the main concept or message that the graph or table shows.

 • There was a substantial increase in the value of stocks on March 15th.

 • House prices rose dramatically in July.